cerner/terra-framework/packages/terra-form-validation/docs/MaxLengthInput.md

 Submit will now visually update with a JSON of our `submittedValues` state.

-Next is to set up an initial value for our field.
-This is fairly simple and just requires us to add a prop called `initialValues` to our `<Form>` component that has an object defining our values in properties with the property being the inputID of our `<InputField>`, which in this case is `example`, and the property's value being the value of the `<InputField>`.
+We don't need a specific initial value but let's set an initial value that is an empty string so we have an easy place to redefine it if need be.
+We add an object to our `<Form>`.
+We define our object with the property being the inputID of our `<InputField>`, which in this case is `example`, and the property's value being the value of the `<InputField>`.
 ```javascript
 render() {
   return (